ayoubbajjou/ayoubbajjou/README.md

 ## About me
 I'm a Full Stack PHP Laravel / Vuejs / Nuxtjs Developer.
-The main stacks i work with is Laravel / Vuejs, Nuxtjs And Alpine with Also Livewire (Laravel Full stack framework).
+The main stacks i work with is Laravel / Vuejs, Nuxtjs, Alpine And Livewire (Laravel Full stack framework).

 ## Stack I work with